Lifestyle Program for Reducing Chronic Disease Risk

 The trial information does not specify whether you need to stop taking your current medications.
 It focuses on lifestyle changes like diet and exercise.

-How is the Eat, Move, Live (EML) treatment different from other treatments for reducing chronic disease risk?
+What prior data suggests that the Eat, Move, Live (EML) program is safe for reducing chronic disease risk?

 Who Is on the Research Team?